We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

-In September 2017, Flixton Girls School became the founding school in the ‘Healthy Learning Trust’.
-Through the school’s founding principles of Aspiration, Empowerment and Excellence the Healthy Learning Trust empowers young people to enhance their own lives and the lives of others through our unique partnership with health and well-being providers to deliver a programme across our FIVE PATHWAYS to Health, Well-being and Scholarship: Physical, Nutritional, Emotional, Academic, Social & Moral.
+In September 2017, Flixton Girls School became the founding school in the 'Healthy Learning Trust'.
+Through the school’s founding principles of Aspiration, Empowerment and Excellence the Healthy Learning Trust empowers young people to enhance their own lives and the lives of others through our unique partnership with health and well-being providers to deliver a programme across our Five Pathways to Health, Well-being and Scholarship: Physical, Nutritional, Emotional, Academic, Social & Moral.

 We have worked in partnership with GL Assessment for 6 Years.
 At FGS we believe that each girl deserves the very best education and has limitless potential.
-The GL Assessments enable us to diagnostically assess a pupil’s strengths and areas for development.
-The analysis and reports provided GL Assessment are exemplary and supports a school in providing the best information for Senior Leaders and Heads of Department, that impact on both curriculum and intervention at a whole school level.
+GL Assessment enable us to diagnostically assess a pupil's strengths and areas for development.
+The analysis and reports provided by GL Assessment are exemplary and supports a school in providing the best information for Senior Leaders and Heads of Department, that impact on both curriculum and intervention at a whole school level.

 At The Gleddings we recognise and celebrate each child as special.
 We have the highest possible expectations (academically and socially) of ourselves and our children.
 Established for more than 60 years, the school is co-educational with around 200 pupils.
 The age range is 3-11 years.
 Parents generally enrol their children before they are born.
-We develop self discipline, self respect and confidence within The Gleddings unique "YOU CHOOSE" ethos.
-We encourage children to "THINK" and to learn how to learn.
+We develop self discipline, self respect and confidence within The Gleddings unique "you choose" ethos.
+We encourage children to "think" and to learn how to learn.
 Our children enjoy coming to school and it is their love of learning that is the main contributor to their many successes.

-At least termly, we suspend the timetable and consolidate learning by holding whole school WOW Days where children re enact historic battles,engage in forensic science, build Stonehenge, launch rockets in to outer space, walk with dinosaurs and much, much more.
+At least termly, we suspend the timetable and consolidate learning by holding whole school WOW Days where children re-enact historic battles, engage in forensic science, build Stonehenge, launch rockets in to outer space, walk with dinosaurs and much, much more.
 Days that the children will never forget.
 Extended days and holiday schools provide the opportunity to offer many extra curricular activities across a wide range of sports, martial arts, pottery, textiles, cookery, dance, drama and computer applications.
 Pupils learn to play musical instruments and children, past pupils and parents receive brass, woodwind, percussion, string, voice and music technology tuition from talented musicians.

 We believe that an education that is filled with fun and laughter and which engages hearts, as well as minds, will create life-long learners.
 When they leave us, our 11 year olds are 'can do' young people.
 They have both the confidence and skills to become whatever they choose to be, whilst at the same time, possessing 'otherness' - the essential understanding of their responsibility for other people.